marionbarker/loopdocs/docs/browser/bb-update.md

 ![add details to your build](img/testflight-test-details.png){width="700"}
 {align="center"}

 Click inside the box under **Test Details**.
 Insert the text you want to see on the phone before you install this version of the app.
-Tap the <code>Save</code> button at upper right and then <code>< iOS Builds</code> at upper left.
+Tap the <code>Save</code> button at the upper right and then <code>< iOS Builds</code> at the upper left.

 In this example, the branch and commit number are included followed by an indication that this version includes the customizations preferred by this person.
 Your test details can be as simple as "Use this for Charlie".